 Instructors now have the ability to create their own course reserves list of library-owned materials, edit their existing lists, or upload their personal content.
 If you prefer for library staff to manage your course reserves list the process for requesting materials be placed on course reserves has not changed.

 How can I place items on reserve?

-Course Reserve Services during COVID-19: For the safety of our students, faculty, and staff the library will not provide physical course reserves during Fall 2020.
+Course Reserve Services during COVID-19: For the safety of our students, faculty, and staff the library will not provide physical course reserves during Fall 2020/Spring 2021.
 The library encourages faculty to use digital course materials such as ebooks, streaming films, or open educational resources in lieu of placing items on traditional physical course reserves.
 PDFs of material not licensed by the library will be added to the Library Course Page link located on your canvas course site.
 We can make scans for you provided the physical material is owned by the Martin Library or the instructor.
 For help identifying or acquiring e-resource alternatives please contact your Subject Liaison Librarian.